mcmtroffaes/pybtex-docutils/README.rst

 Minimal Example
 ---------------

-For use with sphinx, refer to the `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/>`_ documentation.
+For use with Sphinx, refer to the `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/>`_ documentation.